surendravanteddu/graphql-example/README.md

    - **config.js** reads the .env file and returns a js object that can be used easily in the project.

 - Tests are divided into unit and integration tests.
+- All logs will be written to logs directory in the project root. logs is added to gitignore.